Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: Existing statistical methodology

-We now review the coexchangeable model of \cite{rougier2013second} who use a Bayes linear approach to describe MMEs as follows.
-Let $\mathbb{X} \coloneqq \{\bX_1, \dots, \bX_m \}$ be a collection of $q$-dimensional outputs from the $m$ simulators that form the MME; $\bX^*$, the true unobserved process that the simulators aim to model; and $\bZ_\bX$, the noisy and incomplete measurement of $\bX^*$ in the real world.
-The model requires only two assumptions: first, that the $\bX_i$ are second-order exchangeable and, second, that the $\bX_i$ are coexchangeable with the truth $\bX^*$, implying $\cov[\bX^*, \bX_i] = \Sigma, \; \forall i$.
+\cite{rougier2013second} leverage second order exchangeability to describe a Bayes linear approach for modelling MME's.
+In what follows, we explicitly define multivariate quantities, represented by the bold font.
+Let $\mathbb{X} \coloneqq \{\bX^1, \dots, \bX^m \}$ be a collection of $q$-dimensional outputs from the $m$ simulators that form the MME; $\bX^*$, the true unobserved process that the simulators aim to model; and $\bZ_\bX$, the noisy and incomplete observation of $\bX^*$.
+The model requires only two assumptions: first, that the $\bX^i$ are second order exchangeable and, second, that the $\bX^i$ are \textit{coexchangeable} with the truth $\bX^*$, implying $\cov[\bX^*, \bX^i] = \Sigma, \; \forall i$.
+As in (\ref{eqn:exchangeability}), exchangeability within $\mathbb{X}$ implies